chand1012/chand1012.github.io/drafts/2020-07-17-PythonForProgrammers2.md

 dogs = ['Murphy', 'Champion', 'Marley']

-# range takes the length of an array and starts
+# range takes an integer and makes a list from 0 to n-1
-# at an index of zero to make these things
+# an index of zero to makes indexing lists
 # easier. 'len' simply gets the length of a list or string.

 for i in range(len(dogs)):